 Some people are very sensitive to chocolate4, and some not at all.
 It is a chemical called theobromine in chocolate that is the culprit, not the fat.
 Milk chocolate is less likely to make skin break out than dark chocolate, and most people have a tolerance for chocolate until one more piece makes them break out.
 Eating just 2 oz/56 grams of dark chocolate every week is usually safe.

 3. Different parts of your face have different triggers for blemishes.

 Blackheads and whiteheads at the hair line could be triggered by oily residue after you use shampoo, volumizer, or hair conditioner.
 Be sure to rinse from front to back and try to keep hair off your forehead.

 Small red pimples on your nose and cheeks that pop out when the temperature changes may not be due to clogged pores at all.
 They could be rosacea.
 If you have rosacea, you don’t need a different skin cleanser.
-You need to avoid changes in temperature, as well as perfumes and cleansers that contain skin-irritant ingredients.
+You need to avoid changes in temperature, as well as perfumes and cleansers5 that contain skin-irritant ingredients.
 It may also help to use cosmetics that contain an ingredient known as azelaic acid.

 Even if you have oily skin, blackheads popping out of the side of your face and along the jawline usually signal dry skin.
-Use a few drops of moisturizer after you use your cleanser.
+Use a few drops of moisturizer6 after you use your cleanser.
 It will help keep pores open.

-Up to 80% of cases of chin acne are really a reaction to the sudsing agent used in toothpaste and mouthwash, SLS, also known as sodium lauryl sulfate.
+Up to 80% of cases of chin acne are really a reaction to the sudsing agent used in toothpaste and mouthwash, SLS, also known as sodium lauryl sulfate7.
 Simply switching to brands of toothpaste and mouthwash that do not contain SLS can help fight chin blemishes.

 4. When in doubt, moisturize.